coffee-and-tea/coding_exercise/src/main/java/coffee_and_tea/coding_exercise/algorithms/sort/README.md

 Complexity O(n**2), order of the items does not impact time of execution always need to go through all iterations.

 ## Insertion Sort
+Sorting by insert pos i to right position between 0 and i.
+Complexity O(n**2), although if array is already sorted best case scenario take omega(n).

 ## Shell Sort
+Sort by intervals of h, sort number by a large interval h, then reduce the interval h.
+Reduce interval h to 1, then array is sorted (Insertion sort when h is 1).
+Complexity of shell sort depends on serial of interval h with 3*h+1 increment is O(n**(3/2)).

 ## Shuffle
 Shuffle array by shuffle for each position i, randomly pick item between 0 and i, swap with item at i+1.